 Know how dips and rises in the road can make a car pitch forward or squat back?
 Toyota says its new Pitch and Bounce Control modifies power a smidge to counteract that.
 The concept strikes me as over the top: A well-engineered suspension — which, on paper, the Prius V’s low-tech torsion-beam rear isn’t — shouldn’t need an extra feature to maintain a flat ride.
 Either way, Pitch and Bounce Control helps more on interstates than it does on back roads.
 Barreling down San Francisco’s Interstate 280 — a freeway my co-driver, who lives in the area, noted is quite bumpy — the Prius V stayed level.
 Conversely, on a pitchy two-lane highway near the coast, Pitch and Bounce called in sick.
 The Prius V was all over the place.

 The Prius V’s extended overhangs and slightly higher stance don’t lend it as sleek a profile as the Prius, but there are enough similarities — from the headlights to the windows — that the cars look like they fell from the same tree.
 The Prius V’s wheelbase is 3 inches longer, and overall length has increased 6 inches.
 Those changes don’t increase passenger volume much (less than 4 percent), but cargo volume gets a major bump.
 The Prius V has 34.3 cubic feet of space behind the rear seats, albeit a slightly higher load floor.
-Toyota says that figure beats more than 80 percent of small SUVs and crossovers on the road.
+Toyota says that figure beats more than 80 percent of small SUVs and crossovers on the road (click here for a comparison chart).
 Fold the seats down, and the Prius V offers 67.3 cubic feet of maximum volume.
 It also has a standard fold-flat front passenger seat to accommodate long, narrow items.